Ottawa Personal Injury Lawyer Brenda Hollingsworth:

 Commitment to Legal Excellence: Brenda is a keen advocate who believes that all of her clients deserve a lawyer who is informed, prepared and committed to their case.
 Brenda’s attention to detail and ability to strategize help her clients get favorable results in all areas of law.
 She is pleased to work with clients in the official language of their choice, French or English.

-Community Service: Brenda is currently teaching trial advocacy to law students at the University of Ottawa, Faculty of Law.
+Community Service: Most recently Brenda has been involved with raising funds and collecting donations to the youth of Cross Lake Manitoba following a mental health crisis in that community.
+Brenda has taught trial advocacy to law students at the University of Ottawa, Faculty of Law.
 In 2005, Brenda taught Advanced Civil Procedure to law clerks at Ottawa’s Algonquin College.
 In addition, Brenda is an active member of the Children’s Advocacy Project, which is an organization of Ontario lawyers who do pro bono work for children facing legal challenges in the education context.
 Also, Brenda represents needy clients without charge when the cases fall in her areas of particular interest.

 Family: Brenda is married to her law partner, Richard Auger.
 They have two young sons and live in Ottawa.